Skip to main contentArrow Right

 OIDC-specific configuration steps

 For OIDC configurations, the process is similar, but there are no special migration-specific parameters required.
-Simply ensure that all parameters match exactly what the customer had previously configured in Auth0.
+Simply ensure that all parameters match exactly what the customer had previously configured in Auth0 or WorkOS.

 Set up the DNS redirect with Cloudflare

-In this section, we’ll configure DNS redirection using Cloudflare.
-While these steps are specific to Cloudflare, you can adapt them for other DNS providers by following their documentation.
+This section configures DNS redirection using Cloudflare.
+While these steps are specific to Cloudflare, you can adapt them for other DNS providers.
+AWS Route 53 and Lambda alternative is covered in the next section.

 Create a Cloudflare API token